 Breast augmentation is a surgical procedure designed to add volume and enhance the shape of the breasts.
 Also referred to as breast enlargement or augmentation mammoplasty, this procedure has helped millions of women across the globe renew their appearance with beautiful results.

 Studies show that over one-third of women are dissatisfied with the appearance of their breasts.
 Breast augmentation using implants is one of the most commonly performed cosmetic surgeries in America, and throughout the world.
 Over 300,000 patients undergo breast implant surgery every year in the U.S. Prior to surgery, most patients are self-conscious about the appearance of their breasts.
 Remarkably, over 90 percent of patients report an improvement in self-esteem following breast surgery.
 No other cosmetic surgery can match breast augmentation for patient satisfaction (98.1%).
 On a scale of 1-10, the average patient rated their results as 9.3, with over half giving themselves a 10 rating.

 Breast augmentation is one of the most satisfying procedures for the patient due to the instant transformation in a woman’s shape.
 It is an operation where patient gratification is almost immediate and it reliably meets or exceeds expectations.
 Other types of cosmetic surgery of the face and body may have inherent limitations.

 Even mature women can enjoy more youthful-looking breasts with the right combination of implants and breast lifting.

-If you would like to schedule a consultation with Dr. James M. Shaw to talk more about breast augmentation, please contact us today.
+If you would like to schedule a consultation with our board-certified plastic surgeon, James M. Shaw, MD, to talk more about breast augmentation, please contact us today.